A network and machine learning approach to detect Value Added Tax fraud: The methodological approach

-VAT fraud is predominantly a community or group activity and cannot normally be implemented simply by a single actor.
-To be able to model the group structure of activities, we need to detect those groups or communities that are more probable to be involved in fraudulent behaviour.
-This can be done by fitting a group model that identifies the nodes present in any group.
-This fit can either be implemented under the assumption that there are true blocks in the data \citep{newman2012communities} or just a propensity of a range of nodes to behave like a grouping \citep{olhede2014network}.
+To model the group structure of activities, it is necessary to detect groups of taxpayers that are more likely to be involved in VAT fraudulent behaviour.
+This can be achieved by fitting a group model that identifies the nodes belonging to each group.
+Such a fit can be implemented either under the assumption that there are true blocks in the data (see \citealp[]{newman2012communities}) or there is a propensity of a range of nodes to behave like a grouping (as in \citealp[]{olhede2014network}).
+The most common approach for extracting community structure from a network is {\em spectral clustering} \citep{chung1997spectral}, which relies on a spectral partitioning of the network's Laplacian matrix.
+There are multiple ways to define the Laplacian, both in terms of the Laplacian itself and the adjacency matrix; see, for example, \cite{priebe2019two} for a discussion.
+This analysis adopts spectral clustering based on a doubly regularised Laplacian, constructed to account for both the community structure underlying VAT fraud and the firm-specific risk of fraudulent behaviour.